ash/raku-course/essentials/loops/exercises/squares-and-cubes/solution/index.md

 {% include menu.html %}

-You already solved the task to print [the square and the cube of a single number](/essentials/positionals/exercises/square-and-cubes/solution).
-This time, add a loop.

 ## Code

 Here is the code of the solution.
 The `for` loop is using a range that spans from `-5` to `5`.